Chagas disease

 - The advanced chronic stage is when 30-40% of people with Chagas experience symptoms.
 This stage develops years after infection and most often results in damage to the heart, while others may experience abnormal enlargement of the colon or esophagus.

-- People in both chronic stages are at risk for severe symptoms if their immune system is suppressed due to medical treatment or immune disorders such as HIV.
+- People in both chronic stages are at risk for severe symptoms if their immune system is suppressed due to medical treatment or other conditions such as HIV.

 How is Chagas disease diagnosed?